JohnnyDeuss/reddit-bots/README.md

 to be filled in into the `app_key` and `app_secret` fields of the `oauth.ini` configuration file.

-### Configuring the script
-Each script is divided into four sections.
-From top to bottom, there is a large block of text, explaining what the script is, followed by a list of module imports, followed by the configuration, and finally followed by the actual bot code.
-For nearly every script, you'll have to fill in the configuration section to get it to work.
-There will be an example configuration already there, along with comment text explaining what each option does.

 ***What is it?*** OAuth2Util is a module designed for PRAW.
 It handles OAuth verification in a single line of code.
 OAuth is a type of authorization that grants a script access to an account without requiring a password.
 It also